Moving to Kansas City, MO

 The Kansas City Job Market

-According to the U.S. Census Bureau, the median household income is just over $60,000.
-The unemployment rate in Kansas City ranged from 2-3% during 2022.
+According to the U.S. Census Bureau, the median household income is just over $65,000.
+The unemployment rate in Kansas City ranged from 2-3% during 2022, and is currenty 3.2%, below the national average

 The top industries here are healthcare and social assistance; professional, scientific and technical services; finance; and insurance.
 In 2022, the Wall Street Journal included Kansas City in the top 25 cities (out of over 50 cities) for the hottest job markets in America.